“The mistake isn’t when we do things that aren’t right, the mistake is not learning from the mistake.”

-Anderson has a higher than industry average number of woman technicians.
+Anderson has a higher-than-industry-average number of female technicians.
 And the policy is equal pay for an equal job.

 “Everything is the same for everybody,” she says.
 “And do you know what giving women equal pay can do?
 It lets them buy and own a home.
 It gives them a sense of being able to take care of themselves.
 It gives them choices they might not have had.”